tier4/driving_log_replayer/docs/introduction/overview.en.md

 - Python 3.8 / 3.10
 - NVIDIA GPU (required if running perception)

-## Usage flow
+## Example usage flow

-1. acquire bags for evaluation using the actual vehicle.
+1. Acquire rosbags for evaluation using a real-world vehicle.
-2. filter the acquired bags so that only the required time and topics remain
+2. Filter the acquired rosbags to contain only sufficient input topics in required period of time
-   1. use ros2bag_extensions developed in TIER IV
+    - For this purpose please use [ros2bag_extensions](https://github.com/tier4/ros2bag_extensions) package (developed by TIER IV).
+To properly filter the input rosbag:
-   2. drop the topics output by autoware at the time of recording and leave only the sensor topics
+      - Autoware's output topics must be dropped except `/tf`.
+The sensor topics (input topics) should remain in the filtered rosbag.
-   3. cut out time not needed for evaluation before and after driving (but leave 10 seconds before driving because the vehicle needs at least 3 seconds to be parked for initial positioning)
+      - Rosbag needs 10 seconds of parking before driving.
+The other messages should be dropped.
-3. create the scenario
+3. Create an evaluation scenario
-   1. there are some example scenarios in the sample folder.
+    1. Example scenarios could be found in the repository's [sample folder](https://github.com/tier4/driving_log_replayer/tree/main/sample)
-   2. refer to the format definition for description contents.
+    2. Refer to the [format definition](../result_format/index.en.md) section of this document for description contents.
-4. If the use case is obstacle_segmentation or perception, annotate with an annotation tool that supports conversion to t4_dataset.
+4. If the node should test obstacle_segmentation or perception stacks, please annotate with an annotation tool that supports conversion to t4_dataset.
-   1. t4_dataset conversion tool is in preparation for release
+    1. t4_dataset conversion tool is in preparation for the release.
-5. perform the evaluation.
+5. Perform the evaluation.